ElTangas/jtag2updi/README.md

 avrdude -c jtag2updi -P com7 -p t1614
 </pre>

-If all the connections are correct and the target is indeed an <span style="color:blue;">unlocked</span> tiny1614, the output will be:
+If all the connections are correct and the target is indeed an *unlocked* tiny1614, the output will be: